 Ovarian cancer was long believed to remain “silent” until it spread.
 However, recent studies have confirmed that early-stage ovarian cancer can produce noticeable symptoms, some of which may come on suddenly.

-Because an early diagnosis is the key to the best possible outcome and quality of life, all women are urged to learn about the early symptoms of ovarian cancer and to promptly discuss any unusual changes with a physician.
+Because an early diagnosis is the key to the best possible outcome and quality of life, all women are urged to learn about the early symptoms of ovarian cancer and to promptly discuss any unusual changes with a gynecologic oncologist.

 The early signs of ovarian cancer are often vague and easily ignored or attributed to other causes.
 Some changes to watch for include: